cbub/Tip-Calculator/README.md

 ## Notes

-The intial implementation described in the video was pretty clear, however I had trouble getting changed fields in the settings view to update the segmented control in the first view.
+The intial implementation described in a demo video was pretty clear, however I had trouble getting changed fields in the settings view to update the segmented control in the first view.
 I solved this in a rather hacky fashion by moving data with the prepareForSegue function and creating a new push segue.
 Even though I had worked out the NSUserDefaults to keep data across restarts it was not saving data simpy from switching views.
 I did not fully understand the app's lifecycle, however I now use the ViewWillAppear function as I learned more.
 From the video walkthrough you not able to fully view the app remembering the bill amount between restarts because if you close the app in the simulator it will terminate your run.
 A known bug is that user can put any number they want in the tip percent settings without regard for the others.

 ## License